Python Programming: Conditionals

 red_score = 7blue_score = 5green_score = 0yellow_score = 0

-# or prints the first truthy statement.print(red_score or blue_score)# 0 is considered Falseprint(green_score or blue_score)# If all are false, or prints the last False statement.print(green_score or yellow_score)
+# or prints the first truthy statement.print(red_score or blue_score)# 0 is considered Falseprint(green_score or blue_score)# If all are false, or prints the last False statement.print(green_score or yellow_score)Quick Checks:

-The Logical Operators: The or
+The Logical Operators: or Truth Table#

-truth table:
+The or truth table:

-True or True# => TrueTrue or False# => TrueFalse or True# => TrueFalse or False# => False
+True or True# => TrueTrue or False# => TrueFalse or True# => TrueFalse or False# => FalseHere is a list to help keep track.
+A list like this is called a truth table.

-The Logical Operators: and
+The Logical Operators: and#

-checks if both comparisons are True
+and checks if both comparisons are True.

 Repl.it note: The repl.it contains: